mkingmking/graph-coarsening/README.md

 git clone https://github.com/mkingmking/graph-coarsening
 cd graph-coarsening
 python3 -m graph_coarsening.main
+python3 -m graph_coarsening.main_quantum
 ```

-The script will automatically process the CSV files in the solomon_dataset/ directory, apply the coarsening algorithm, solve the VRPTW using the implemented heuristics, and print performance metrics to the console.
+The script will automatically process the CSV files in the solomon_dataset/ directory, apply the coarsening algorithm, solve the CVRPTW using the implemented heuristics, and print performance metrics to the console.